janvhs/walle/README.md

 ## Which programming languages are currently supported?

-The languages *walle* currently supports, are listed below.
+The languages currently supported by *walle* are listed below.

 However, adding a new Language is as easy as adding a configuration in [main.go](main.go)